National Planning Achievement Awards 2017

 The Game of Floods combines gaming techniques with community planning exercises to communicate about sea level rise (SLR) vulnerabilities and adaptation in a fun, engaging way.
 Developed by the Marin County Community Development Agency and Department of Public Works, the game serves as a public education activity to encourage participants to design potential solutions for SLR challenges.

 Acting as planning commissioners, players are challenged to develop a 2050 vision for hypothetical Marin Island.
 The game board highlights future anticipated sea level conditions and increased storms causing loss or deterioration of homes, roads, community facilities, utilities, and other resources.
-Players move around the board, working together to discuss adaptation strategies, considering their effectiveness, impacts, and relative costs.
+Players move around the board, working together to discuss adaptation strategies, and considering their effectiveness, impacts, and relative costs.
 Once the group reaches a consensus, it sticks measures on the board, finalizes recommendations, and tallies costs.

 The game is appropriate for individuals of all ages and encourages discussions among community members about sea level rise planning.
 It also helps educate residents about emerging environmental solutions that promote healthy, renewed, and resilient shorelines.